ABOUT COGNOSCENTI BUSINESS PSYCHOLOGISTS

 - Published author, Executive Coach and supervisor for the global MBA at Alliance Manchester Business School

-- Guest lecturer at Manchester Metropolitan University and the University of Reykjavik
+- Lecturer in Leadership Psychology at the University of Reykjavik

 WHAT DO OUR CLIENTS SAY?